 A gratitude list is the perfect place to start when you want to set a new direction for your life.
 Before you jump into the goal setting process it is so important to stop and reflect on where you've been, what you are grateful for, and what you've accomplished in this past year.
 This post is the first in a 3-part series designed to help you to get organized this year.

-A few weeks ago, I read an inspiring (and free!) ebook from Michael Hyatt titled “Achieve What Matters in 2017“.
+A few weeks ago, I read an inspiring (and free!) ebook from Michael Hyatt titled “Achieve What Matters“.
 In it he questioned some well known high achievers as to what they do to set themselves up for success in the new year, and he found that their responses were very similar to one another.
 The first thing that they do is to spend some time reflecting on the current year.
 Tony Robbins was quoted in the book as saying how throughout the year he collects “accomplishments and magic moments” in a journal and then spends time reflecting on these at year-end before he moves forward into setting goals for the coming year.
 I love this idea!
 How many of us make “to do” lists every single day without ever stopping to celebrate what we actually accomplished and “got done”? (raises hand- HIGH!).
 That's why I created this gratitude list worksheet!

 The second post in this series focuses on a goal setting worksheet which helps you to define your goals and set up an action plan to start you on your way to achieving them.The third post focuses on daily and weekly accountability towards these goals- because you have to actively work on daily goals and longer-term goals over time if you truly want to achieve them!